Menstrual Products Global Access Girls Period Education

 ”

-Soon, Grinvalds started up a new venture producing and distributing pads in developing countries.
+Soon, a new venture producing and distributing pads in developing countries was born.
 Five years later, AFRIpads estimates that its products have now reached 750,000 women and girls.

 That's made all the difference for girls like Amet, a scholarship student at Wurko Secondary School in rural Ethiopia.